cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 ### I. Personal Portraits

-* Intro section talks about hopes and dreams for humanity
+* Intro talks about hopes and dreams for humanity
+* Teaching Part 1 - the colorful story about inhaling HCl

 ### II.
 Strengths Grounded in Self-Identity, Personality, and Other Traits